Mini Courses, Workshops, CPD

 The Ossola Valley is rich with well-preserved historical, cultural and culinary heritage.
 The centuries old use of stones generated in this area a wealth of different construction patterns.
 Through guided-visits and field work, students will have the opportunity to obtain a profound understanding of various traditional stone building techniques.
 The Summer School is mainly based on direct learning in the building yard.
 Beside hands-on construction, students will enjoy lectures and guided tours.
 The building yard is in estates owned by the Canova Association in Ghesc: students will be led in the reconstruction of a double-head bearing masonry wall.
 The reconstruction will include the opening of a window with monolithic jamb and bearing vault.
 Beyond masonry techniques, students will learn elements of the geology of materials and lime binders.

 Wonderful food and wine, an extraordinary place, challenging work, engaging people, and a life enhancing experience.
-Save the date and join us.
+Join us.